2023–2025 Sundhnúkur eruptions: October 2023 earthquakes

-An intense earthquake swarm began near Svartsengi, north of Grindavík, on 25 October 2023, with the Icelandic Meteorological Office (IMO) reporting over 1,000 earthquakes, including magnitudes 3.9 and 4.5 at around 5 km depth.
-The swarm, attributed to stress changes from previous magmatic activity, continued through 26 and 27 October, with over 5,800 earthquakes recorded since the start of the swarm.
-On 28 October, signs of ground uplift near Svartsengi, likely due to magmatic intrusion, were observed, and by 29 October, deformation rates were higher than past events.
-Seismic activity had decreased by 29 October, but over 7,000 earthquakes had been recorded by that date since the beginning of the swarm.
-On 30 October, GPS data confirmed ongoing deformation at around 4 km depth, with 1,300 earthquakes detected in the previous 24 hours.
-On 31 October, a magnitude 3.7 earthquake swarm at the mountain Þorbjörn indicated continued magma movement.
-IMO and Civil Defence were closely monitoring the situation, with the possibility of rapid changes, though magma movements may have subsided without eruption.
+An intense earthquake swarm began near Svartsengi, north of Grindavík, on the night of 24 October 2023.
+By the morning of 25 October, the Icelandic Meteorological Office (IMO) had reported over 1,000 earthquakes, including events of magnitudes 3.9 and 4.5 at around 5 km depth.
+The swarm, interpreted as being triggered by stress changes related to previous intrusive magmatic activity on the Reykjanes Peninsula, continued through 26 and 27 October, with about 5,800 earthquakes recorded since its onset.
+On 28 October, ground uplift near Svartsengi, likely due to a magmatic intrusion, was detected, and by 29 October, deformation rates were higher than during similar events in 2020 and 2022.
+Seismic activity had decreased by 29 October, but over 7,000 earthquakes had occurred since the beginning of the swarm.
+On 30 October, GPS data confirmed that deformation was still ongoing, and modelling suggested that the magmatic intrusion was occurring at about 4 km depth, with around 1,300 earthquakes detected on the Reykjanes Peninsula in the previous 24 hours.
+On 31 October, an intense earthquake swarm beneath the mountain Þorbjörn, with a maximum magnitude of 3.7, indicated continued magma movement.
+IMO and Civil Defence closely monitored the situation, noting that rapid changes were possible, but that magma movements could also fade without leading to an eruption.

-The first signs of a magma intrusion near the Svartsengi area, located north-west of Þorbjörn on the Reykjanes Peninsula, were detected in late October 2023.
-This phenomenon, identified through the latest GPS data and InSAR images derived from satellite data, indicated an accelerated rate of land rise, centred near the Blue Lagoon, approximately 1.5 km north-west of Þorbjörn.
-It was the fifth occurrence of such land uplift in the area since 2020, suggesting increased pressure likely due to magma intrusion.
-The rapid uplift raised the likelihood of more frequent seismic activity in the area that could potentially allow magma to move closer to the Earth's surface.
-Experts conducted models to estimate the depth and size of the intrusion, amid expectations of a potential volcanic eruption within the next year.
+The first clear signs of a new magma intrusion near the Svartsengi area, located north-west of Þorbjörn on the Reykjanes Peninsula, were detected in late October 2023.
+This phenomenon, identified through the latest GPS data and InSAR images derived from satellite data, showed accelerated land uplift centred near the Blue Lagoon, approximately 1.5 km north-west of Þorbjörn.
+It was the fifth occurrence of such uplift in the area since 2020, suggesting increased pressure likely due to magma intrusion.
+The rapid uplift and associated fracturing raised the likelihood of renewed seismic activity in the area that could potentially allow magma to move closer to the Earth's surface.
+Geophysical models were used to estimate the depth and size of the intrusion, although experts emphasised that the unrest might still subside without producing a volcanic eruption.